Skip to main content

 1. Set your display resolution or browser window to 1280 px wide.

-4. Visually review all elements of the screen (except logos, decorative images, or images of text that are duplicative of text provided elsewhere on the screen).
-Confirm that:
+4. Visually review all elements of the screen except logos, decorative (meaningless) images, or images of text that are duplicative of actual text provided elsewhere on the screen.
+Check for:

-• Any information that was conveyed by color (e.g., red for required) is still distinguishable (e.g., by an asterisk or icon).
+• Information that was conveyed by color that is now now distinguishable by any means.
 (WCAG 1.4.1)

 • Regular-sized text with a contrast ratio less than 4.5:1.
 (WCAG 1.4.3)